bbozhev/dotfiles/README.md

-# dotfiles
+# dotfiles for fish
-Dotfiles for local setups across personal setups.
+Fish configuration files and setup for my own local needs.

+## Installation

+### Dependencies